Frequently Asked Questions

 The on-site assessment usually takes less than 2 hours to complete.

 The official DOE report includes your current energy cost and score, plus estimated costs and scores if you were to perform Weatherization Upgrades (insulation and air sealing) and Full Home Electrification.
-In addition to the official report, we provide a separate document with more detailed recommendations and analysis — because the standard report has space limitations.

 Preparing for the Assessment